 So you become a target with a big bulls-eye that says: “sucker.”
 Only a sucker represents him or herself.
 Having your champion is indispensable.
 Know this.

 A: A lot of this has to do with how well your attorney argues fault.
-If provable, the other party has a duty to pay you for a reasonably priced rental vehicle.
-At least until your bike is repaired or reasonably replaced, you get a replacement vehicle.
+If provable, the other party must pay you for a reasonably priced rental vehicle.
+At least until your bike is repaired or inexpensively replaced, you get a replacement vehicle.

-In fact, they have a duty to place you in a car of equal value to what you lost.
-In some cases, if it was a work vehicle, the insured defendant has a duty to pay for the loss of use as well.
+They must place you in a car of equal value to what you lost.
+In some cases, if it was a work vehicle, the insured defendant must pay for the loss of use as well.
 But without a motorcycle lawyer, your not in the pole position for the legal aspects.

 A: A represented party can get their counsel working right away in negotiating a resolution for the property damage portion.
-If your lawyer is successful in arguing liability is with their insured, repairs are conducted in a rapid fashion.
+If your lawyer is successful in arguing liability with the other person's insurer, repairs become rapidly conducted.

 There is no real way to ensure the other insurance will pay full value.
 But having a lawyer drastically increases the chances of an excellent result.
 Other times, you may have severe, irreparable damage to your bike.

-In that case, it may need to be replaced.
+In that case, it may need a replacement model.
 And the insured person may not have enough coverage.
-So hopefully your lawyer can work with your comp and collision adjuster.
+So hopefully, your lawyer can work with your comp and collision adjuster.
 At least you could pay it off with no lawsuit or out of pocket costs.

 A: First, we only know of the reported cases of motorcycle accidents.
 As discussed previously, some people opt not to make insurance claims or police reports.
-In my opinion, lack of driver visibility remains the main cause of wrecks.
+In my opinion, the lack of driver visibility remains the leading cause of wrecks.
 Motorists, as a general rule, fail to look out for the occasional bicycle or motorcycle.
-So inattentiveness and failure to be careful remain the biggest cause of motorcycle wrecks.
+So inattentiveness and failure to be careful remain the most significant cause of motorcycle wrecks.